noadc-dev/porkbun-ddns/README.md

     container_name: porkbun-ddns
     environment:
       DOMAIN: "domain.com" # Your Porkbun domain
-      SUBDOMAINS: "my_subdomain,my_other_subdomain,my_subsubdomain.my_subdomain" # Subdomains separated by commas.
+      SUBDOMAINS: "my_subdomain,my_other_subdomain,my_subsubdomain.my_subdomain" # Subdomains, separated by commas.
 Can be left empty.
       SECRETAPIKEY: "<YOUR-SECRETAPIKEY>" # Pass your Porkbun Secret API Key in plaintext
       APIKEY: "<YOUR-APIKEY>" # Pass your Porkbun API Key in plaintext
       # PUBLIC_IPS: "1.2.3.4,2001:043e::1" # Set if you have static IPs